-5 But the disobedient Jews rounded up some wicked men from the marketplace, and forming a mob they created an uproar in the city; and attacking the house of Jason, they wanted to bring them out to the crowd.
-6 But not finding them they dragged Jason and some other brothers before the city officials vociferating: "These who have upset the whole world have come here too, 7 to whom Jason has given lodging.
+and some other brothers before the city officials vociferating: "These who have upset the whole world1 have come here too, 7 to whom Jason has given lodging.
 These all act contrary to the decrees of Caesar, saying there is another king-Jesus."
 8 Well they agitated the crowd and the city officials when they heard these things.
 9 Then they took a security bond from Jason and the rest and let them go.